MEDICAL SECOND OPINION

 Overview

-As is the case for all cancers, early diagnosis of the pancreatic cancer may increase the success rate of treatment.
+As is the case for all cancers, early diagnosis of pancreatic cancer may increase the success rate of treatment.

 Risk Factors